cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/07-handson.md

 Choose your exercise!
 The first several exercises all relate to manipulating identification criteria for muons, taus, or jets.
 Please complete one of them.

->## Exercise: add alternate muon IDs and isolation corrections
+>## Exercise 1 option A: add alternate muon IDs and isolation corrections
 >
 >Using the documentation on the TWiki page:
 > * adjust the 0.3-cone muon isolation calculation to apply the "DeltaBeta" pileup correction.